eHow may earn compensation through affiliate links in this article.

 1/2 cup extra virgin olive oil

-In the body of a small blender or food processor combine the garlic, anchovies, Dijon, and egg yolks; pulse until smooth.
+Combine the garlic, anchovies, Dijon, and egg yolks in your blender or food processor.
+Pulse until smooth.
 The mixture will look like a thick paste.